Recycling Today archives

 Comparing a list of former FPT Florida addresses with those now posted to the SA Recycling website, the yards that have changed hands are on NW N. River Drive in Miami (which hosts an auto shredder) and on Northwest 21st Terrace in Fort Lauderdale, Florida.

-The website of SA Recycling indicates the metals recycling firm now operates from more than 150 locations, a figure confirmed by the SA staff member.
+SA Recycling's website indicates the firm now operates from more than 150 locations, a figure confirmed by the SA staff member.

-SA Recycling is not new to Florida, with existing facilities in Davie, Miami, Opa-locka and Pompano Beach in the Sunshine State.
+SA Recycling is not new to Florida, with existing facilities in Davie, Miami, Opa-locka and Pompano Beach.

-Remarks by executives from Cleveland-based Cliffs at its October 2025 earnings call indicate the remaining FPT facilities also may be sold to one or more prospective buyers.
+Remarks by executives from Cliffs at its October earnings call indicate the remaining FPT facilities also could be sold to one or more prospective buyers.

 “We are very excited with the opportunity to continue to sell the remaining portions of FPT as we go,” CEO Lourenco Goncalves said at that time.